Stein's method and the rank distribution of random matrices over finite fields: Appendix

-The sought equation is From the expression for $p_{k,n}$ in \eqref{def:Qqn.rect} specialized to the case $m=0$, it is clear that if one multiplies \eqref{equ} by $q^t (1-1/q) \cdots (1-1/q^n)$ where $t$ is sufficiently large as a function of $n$, then both sides become polynomials in $q$.
+From the expression for $p_{k,n}$ in (\ref{defQqnrect}) specialized to the case $m=0$, it is clear that if one multiplies (\ref{equ}) by $q^t (1-1/q) \cdots(1-1/q^n)$ where $t$ is sufficiently large as a function of $n$, then both sides become polynomials in $q$.
 Since polynomials in $q$ agreeing for infinitely many values of $q$ are equal, it is enough to prove the result for infinitely many values of $q$, so we demonstrate it for $q$ a prime power.

-Let $Mat(n,q)$ be the collection of all $n \times n$ matrices with entries in $\mathbb{F}_q$ and $M \in Mat(n,q)$.
+Let $\operatorname{Mat}(n,q)$ be the collection of all $n \times n$ matrices with entries in $\mathbb{F}_q$ and $M \in \operatorname{Mat}(n,q)$.
 Then $n$ minus the rank of $M$ is equal to $l(\lambda_z(M))$, the number of parts in the partition corresponding to the degree one polynomial $z$ in the rational canonical form of $M$.

-where $Mat(n,q)$ denotes the set of $n \times n$ matrices over the finite field $\mathbb{F}_q$.
+where $\operatorname{Mat}(n,q)$ denotes the set of $n \times n$ matrices over the finite field $\mathbb{F}_q$.

-From the cycle index for $Mat(n,q)$ (Lemma 1 of \cite{St}), it follows that
+From the cycle index for $\operatorname{Mat}(n,q)$ (Lemma 1 of \cite{St}), it follows that

-Here $\lambda$ ranges over all partitions of all natural numbers, and $l(\lambda)$ is the number of parts of $\lambda$.
-The quantity $c_{GL,\phi}(\lambda)$ is a certain function of $\lambda, \phi$ which depends on the polynomial $\phi$ only through its degree.
-The product is over all monic, irreducible polynomials $\phi$ over $\mathbb{F}_q$ other than $\phi = z$.
+Here, $\lambda$ ranges over all partitions of all natural numbers, and $l(\lambda)$ is the number of parts of $\lambda$.
+The quantity $c_{\mathrm{GL},\phi }(\lambda)$ is a certain function of $\lambda, \phi$ which depends on the polynomial $\phi$ only through its degree.
+The product is over all monic, irreducible polynomials $\phi$ over $\mathbb{F}_q$ other than $\phi= z$.

-From the cycle index for $GL(n,q)$ (Lemma 1 of \cite{St}), it follows that
+From the cycle index for $\operatorname{GL}(n,q)$ (Lemma 1 of \cite{St}), it follows that

-Summarizing, it follows from \eqref{two} and \eqref{three} that
+Summarizing, it follows from (\ref{two}) and (\ref{three}) that